JakubNei/SimulationEngine/README.md

 Can optimize using [Fast multipole method](https://en.wikipedia.org/wiki/Fast_multipole_method)

-# Optimizations To Do
+# Optimizations

+## What helped
+- Major
+  - For N x N body simulation
+      - Limitng max interaction radius, which allows us to sort particle by cell hashcode, where cell size is max interaction radius, then we can check interactions only with neighbouring 27 cells [NVIDIA Particle Simulation using CUDA, 2010]
+      - Increasing max hashcode, which decreased hashcode collisions
+  - Switching to Vulkan from OpenGLCore on Linux increased Compute Shader performance
+- Noticable
+    - In Bitonic Sort Using additional kernel that uses shared memory when we compare keys with small offset [Bitonic sort example Unity compute shader]

+## To try
-## Use sorting that improves preformance with almost sorted array
+### Use sorting that improves preformance with almost sorted array
 Atoms are likely to stay in same cell over time.

-## Auto tuning
+### Auto tuning
-Find best block size
+- Find best block size
 https://forums.developer.nvidia.com/t/how-to-choose-how-many-threads-blocks-to-have/55529/6
-Find best hashcode implementation
+- Find best hashcode implementation
-Find best hash code to arom index array size (probably bigger is better to reduce hashcode collisions)
+- Find best hash code to arom index array size (probably bigger is better to reduce hashcode collisions)

-## Other
+### Other
 [Consider using OpenCL in Unity][Using OpenCL in Unity]